The gist of science is nothing more than a refinement of everyday life!

-Over the past few years, our health system is moving forward to care for patients with severe wounds or ulcers with the hope to be back to the life again.
-These wounds are generally aftereffects of some kind of infections and there are various reasons why we can get affected by it such as injuries, cuts, burns or poor circulation etc. There are some vascular illnesses such as diabetes, which can cause the wounds affecting the structural and functional integrity of the skin.
+Over the past few years, our health system is moving forward to care for patients with severe wounds or ulcers with the hope to be back to life again.
+These wounds are generally aftereffects of some kind of infections and there are various reasons why we can get affected by it such as injuries, cuts, burns or poor circulation, etc. There are some vascular illnesses such as diabetes, which can cause wounds affecting the structural and functional integrity of the skin.

-These masters cells, are actively explored for the wound therapy due to their enormous potential to differentiate into any cells of the body, especially various components of skin cells.
+These masters cells are actively explored for wound therapy due to their enormous potential to differentiate into any cells of the body, especially various components of skin cells.
 These cells can be able to regulate the physiological process for maintaining structural and functional integrity of tissue and thereby organs.
-With the advanced scientific methodology, we can be able to scientifically guide these cells to be the desired cell types, keratinocytes and other epidermal cells in case of skin tissues.
+With the advanced scientific methodology, we can be able to scientifically guide these cells to be the desired cell types, keratinocytes, and other epidermal cells in the case of skin tissues.
 This power, we all have within us.
 A potential to regenerate lost tissues with the use of stem cells.
-We all have a reserved number of stored stem cells quota with us in sources such as Adipose tissue or Bone Marrow, which can be isolated in laboratory and implanted back into the patients wound to be the desired skin cells.
-These cells can be keratinocytes, fibroblasts, Fat cells, such as Adipocytes which will be able to restore skin layers somewhat near to natural process.
+We all have a reserved number of stored stem cells quota with us in sources such as Adipose tissue or Bone Marrow, which can be isolated in the laboratory and implanted back into the patient’s wound to be the desired skin cells.
+These cells can be keratinocytes, fibroblasts, fat cells, such as Adipocytes which will be able to restore skin layers somewhat near to the natural process.
 Being isolated from your own body, there is a minimum risk of rejection and availability.
-A number of studies have been completed using bone marrow isolated autologous stem cells in severly burnt or wound patients, resulted in complete healing of the wound.
+A number of studies have been completed using bone marrow isolated autologous stem cells in severely burnt or wound patients, resulted in complete healing of the wound.

 Thus, with the advances in medicine, stem cells do offer a realistic alternative to conventional medicine with the ability to naturally heal chronic wound.